ConfD-Developer/ConfD-Demos/log4j-2-upgrade/README.md

 1. Either source the confdrc environment command file or run the script with the -h flag to get information on how to set the path to the jar file directory.
 2. Run the script.
+3. Restart running ConfD instances and applications that use the log4j 2 binary.

 ## Examples